 Clarence Motter loves the outdoors.
 He can’t remember a time when he wasn’t curious about what he would find on the other side of the mountain.
 Adventurous, inquisitive and always seeking new discoveries, Motter has led multiple treks for Bear Yuba Land Trust over the years.
 A long-time member and volunteer, Motter helped build and maintain trails like Rattlesnake Ridge, Independence Trail and the connector to Cascade Canal.
 He helped paint the North Star House during the early years of restoration.
 In many ways, Land Trust values – like preserving open space and getting people outdoors – mirrors Motter’s own life path.

 For over 35 years, as a writer, photographer and botanist, Julie Carville has led wildflower field classes in Tahoe, Pt.
-Reyes and Nevada County.
-Locally she has led walks for Bear Yuba Land Trust, Yuba Watershed Institute and the Native Plant Society.
+Reyes, and Nevada County.
+Locally she has led walks for Bear Yuba Land Trust, Yuba Watershed Institute, and the Native Plant Society.
 She created Mountain Gypsy Wildflower Seminars offering wildflowers field classes to children and adults.
 Carville is the author of Hiking Tahoe’s Wildflower Trails, (aka.
 Lingering in Tahoe’s Wild Gardens), a contributing author of California’s Wild Gardens, and co-author of Wildflowers of Nevada & Placer Counties, CA and Trees, Shrubs & Woody Vines of Nevada & Placer Counties, CA.

-2013 Hank Meals, for Education
+2013 Hank Meals

-Hank Meals, archeologist, writer and photographer worked off and on as an archeologist for the Tahoe National Forest for 25 years.
-His resume includes photojournalism, tree planting, fire fighting, trail construction, cone gathering, wildlife habitat improvement, archaeology, trail guide and interpretation.
+Hank Meals, archeologist, writer, and photographer worked off and on as an archeologist for the Tahoe National Forest for 25 years.
+His resume includes photojournalism, tree planting, firefighting, trail construction, cone gathering, wildlife habitat improvement, archaeology, trail guide and interpretation.
 He is the author of several books about trails: The River: Hiking Trails and History of the South Fork of the Yuba River and Yuba Trails 1 and 2 and is co-authoring a book about the Nisenan people.
 Meals began leading hikes for Bear Yuba Land Trust more than 20 years ago and his knowledge of local history and trails remain popular draws.

-2013 Greg Archbald, for Volunteerism
+2013 Greg Archbald